OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/articles/virtual-network/virtual-network-multiple-ip-addresses-powershell.md

     -DomainNameLabel <replace-with-your-unique-name> `
     -AllocationMethod Static

-    #Create an IP configuration with a static private IP address and assign hello public IP ddress tooit
+    #Create an IP configuration with a static private IP address and assign the public IP ddress to it
     $IpConfigName1 = "IPConfig-1"
     $IpConfig1     = New-AzureRmNetworkInterfaceIpConfig `
     -Name $IpConfigName1 `